Hiring a summer nanny? Payroll and taxes, handled.See how →

 Why You're Paying $700–$1,500/Year for "Full-Service"

-Both HomePay and GTM market themselves as full-service — they file your nanny taxes for you.
+Both HomePay and GTM market themselves as full-service: they file household-employer taxes on your behalf.
+The filing obligation itself is set by federal statute.
 Per IRS Publication 926:

 "If you have a household employee, you may need to withhold and pay social security and Medicare taxes, pay federal unemployment tax, or both."